MahakSharma04/PM-Project/README.md

-# Pass Keeper - A Simple Password Manager
+# Password Manager and Generator

 ## 🛡️ About
 Pass Keeper is a simple, client-side password manager that securely stores website login credentials using **localStorage** in the browser.
 This project allows users to: